-Where did you get that portrait of your house from?
+Where did you get that portrait of your first house from?
 This question comes up a ton.
 Here’s that post.

 Do you have a list of tools every DIYer should own?
 You can find the closest thing to that right here.

 What if I have a question about painting furniture, refinishing something, or painting my cabinets?
 Here’s a post all about how to paint almost any piece of furniture, here’s one about refinishing something, and here’s one about how to give your cabinets a new look with a coat of paint (please read the comments for even more info).
-And check out our Projects page for more tutorials.
+You can also check out our Projects page for more tutorials.

-How do you make your mood boards?
+How do you make mood boards?
 We make them in Adobe Photoshop (after bringing a bunch of our favorite items into Photoshop, we size ’em, cut them out, and add some numbers to create a handy dandy guide that correlates to our explanations).
 If you don’t have access to Photoshop, we’ve heard great things about OlioBoard, Polyvore and MyDeco so you might want to check those out.

 Where did you guys meet?
 We met in NYC when we both worked at the same advertising agency and filmed a baby commercial together.
-What can we say, babies brought us together… and now we have one.
+What can we say, babies brought us together… and now we have two.
 We secretly dated until we moved to Virginia and got engaged.
 To this day our old coworkers still talk about how we “blew their minds” by revealing our relationship, and we laugh about all the times we almost got busted strolling through Central Park hand-in-hand.